Where Are You Jailed For A Federal Crime?

 Interviewer: When someone is arrested for a federal crime, are they taken to a certain jail?
 Is the bail process different?

 Paul: It is.
-Here in Kansas City there is a private detention center up in Leavenworth, CCA.
-Run by a private company, they provide detention and holding services for individuals awaiting disposition of their case in the District of Kansas or the Western District of Missouri.
+Here in Kansas City there used to be a private detention center up in Leavenworth, CCA.
+Run by a private company, they provided detention and holding services for individuals awaiting disposition of their case in the District of Kansas or the Western District of Missouri.
+That facility was closed recently so now Federal Detainees awaiting final disposition of their cases in the District of Kansas and in the Western District of Missouri are held in the Leavenworth federal Detention Center.

 At the federal level, they do not really have you post money bond; so much as they determine whether or not there are reasonable conditions of pre-trial release.
 The judge will grant pre-trial release with an admonition.